azeem59/MDFlakerForPaperUpdated/README.md

 get detection results and other info of one build

         command: python show.py --type results_id --id [build id]
-        *** If committ cannot be checkedout, add "NA or not available or cannot be checkout" in the coloum"***
         output: table ['Build ID', 'Test Name', 'Flaky or Not', 'Detection Method', 'Traceback Cover', 'Number of Smells', 'Flaky Frequency', 'Size', 'Path']

 get detection results and other info of a test.

-*** If committ cannot be checkedout, add "NA or not available or cannot be checkout" in the coloum"***
         command: python show.py --type results_test --test [test name]

         output: table ['Build ID', 'Test Name', 'Flaky or Not', 'Detection Method', 'Traceback Cover', 'Number of Smells', 'Flaky Frequency', 'Size', 'Path']